Holistic Wellness Basics

 And another important *note* While in what follows I touch on various ways to alter diet and lifestyle for optimal health I have found that reducing stress (even, and sometimes more importantly, the small daily stressors) is tantamount to healing and staying healthy.
 I cannot emphasize this enough.
 It really is true that we have to take care of ourselves before we can really care for anyone/anything else.
-Your body will also tell you what it needs and in our Western society we have lost touch with the art of paying attention, listening, and honoring our body/mind.
+The body will tell us what it needs - we must pay attention, listen, and trust.
 I find this to be so important and life changing that I've dedicated an entire blog post to it.
 Click here for more.

 I feel honored to share what I have learned over the years and hope you glean some valuable information as well as tools.
 Thanks for your time and enjoy!